dannydenenberg/the-ae/README.md

 - jwt/tokens are sent to client as `httpOnly` cookies
 - images uploaded are placed in the `/uploads` directory at the **root** of the project
 - implement gsuite for theae.org email authentication **last** because that requires buying an actual domain. for now, manually change the `verified` property to true.
+- graphql resolvers use `promises` to handle gathering and returning data

 ### Using `degit`